Yes, visiting Quebec City in winter is a good idea

 - Suspension bridge: the striking footbridge spans the water right on the edge of where the water flows over.

-As one of Canada’s most famous attractions, there is no such thing as visiting Quebec City in winter and not going the extra mile to Valcartier, where the emblematic ice hotel is now located.
+As one of Canada’s most famous attractions, there is no such thing as visiting Quebec City in winter and not going the extra mile to Valcartier, where the emblematic Quebec City Ice Hotel is now located.

 Open from early January to late March, weather permitting, the ephemeral structure is nonetheless stunning in both allure and architecture.
 Rebuilt and redesigned every winter (as you know, summers in the province of Quebec are cold enough to keep an ice hotel running, quite the contrary in fact, as Valcartier Park is home to a water par the in summertime!).